Executioner's Cottage Salzburg: Beautiful City Hides Terror

 The notion of a frame within a frame is itself an important element of composition.

-The most important of those areas is one surrounding the cottage.
-It’s a perfect example of the notion of a frame within a frame.
+The most important of those areas is the one surrounding the cottage.
+It’s a perfect example of the notion of a frame within a frame with the series of lines creating a boundary around the Executioner’s Cottage.

 Shape